-So, if you consider this possibility and we will initially, most of the systems that we are going to study will have this capital W, the amplitude function as real, in that case we can rewrite this solution in the form.
-So, if you consider that W is a real function and as I mentioned, that you can take the linear combination of the real and imaginary parts of this complex solution form as the general solution.
+So, if you consider this possibility and we will initially most of the systems that we are going to study will have this capital W, the amplitude function as real.
+In that case, we can rewrite this solution in the form.
+So if you consider that W is a real function and as I mentioned that you can take the linear combination of the real and imaginary parts of this complex solution form as the general solution, then your solution looks like this.

-Then your solution looks like this.
-Now, from this structure, we can deduce immediately a few properties of this solution.
-So, here you can immediately see that the solution is strictly separable in space and time.
-So, space part and the time part, they are separated.
-Then, this, the temporal part of the solution can become zero at a certain time instant.
-In that event, all points for all x, the solution is zero, which means, that the motion of the string or the continuous system passes through the equilibrium point; all points pass through the equilibrium point at the same time.
-So, the system passes through the equilibrium point at the same time instant.
-Then, there are points, there can be points at which w(x) is zero; such points are called nodes.
+Now from this structure, we can deduce immediately a few properties of this solution.
+So here you can immediately see that the solution is strictly separable in space and time.
+So, space part and the time part they are separated, then this, the temporal part of the solution can become 0 at a certain time instant.
+In that event, all points for all x the solution is 0, which means that the motion of the string or the continuous system passes through the equilibrium point, all points pass through the equilibrium point at the same time.

-So, there is the possibility of existence of nodes, where w(x) is zero.
-The fourth property of this solution structure is that, the phase difference between any two points of the system is either zero or pi.
-So, if you take any two points, x1 and x2 and if you observe the product of this amplitude function, if this is positive, then the phase difference is zero.
-If it is negative, the phase difference is pi.
-There is another interesting property of the solution that is, the ratio of amplitudes at x1 and x2, that is, independent of time; that is, to say this ratio, so, essentially, this is independent of time as we can see.
-So, we will start with this structure of the solution and see or try to find out the characteristic motion of the system.
+So, the system passes through the equilibrium point, so all points of the system pass through the equilibrium point at the same time instant.
+Then there are points, there can be points at which W(x) is 0.
+Such points are called nodes, so there is a possibility of existence of nodes, where W(x) is 0.
+The fourth property of this solution structure is that the phase difference between any two points of the system is either 0 or Phi.

+So, if you take any two points x1 and x2 and if you observe the product of this amplitude function if this is positive then the phase difference is 0, if it is negative the phase difference is Phi.
+There is another interesting property of the solution that is the ratio of amplitudes at x1 and x2 that is independent of time that is to say, this ratio, so essentially this is independent of time as we can see.
+So, we will start with this structure of the solution and see or tried to find out the characteristic motion of the system.